Home Staging Tips and Ideas

 Red Barrinuevo is a Canadian Certified Staging Professional and the Technical Staging Editor for Aspired Home Magazine.
 He is the recipient of numerous home staging awards and was picked as RESA’s Top Professional Stager of Canada for 2016.
-He has worked with hundreds of Real Estate Brokers, Investors, Real Estate Agents, and has helped homeowners showcase their homes at its best when it is time to sell.
-Click here to know more about Red Barrinuevo and REDESIGN4MORE Inc.
+He has worked with hundreds of Real Estate Brokers, Investors, Real Estate Agents, and has helped homeowners showcase their homes at their best when it is time to sell.
+Click here to know more about Red Barrinuevo and REDESIGN4MORE Inc. on his site.

 8 Ways to Emotionally Connect to Your Buyers

 More than furniture placement or the perfect wall colour, home staging is about tapping on the emotions of your buyers to motivate them to buy.
-Here are some helpful tips.
+Here are some helpful ideas.

 Stage it, Don’t Decorate it

 Decorating is mostly a personal preference, more of a personal style, which can be a problem for buyers.
-Staging a home is more than decorating.
-It’s a marketing technique that focuses on what your buyers are looking for in a home, then realized through proper merchandising and staging to motivate buyers to buy.
+Staging a house is more than decorating.
+It’s a marketing technique that focuses on what your buyers are looking for in a house, then realized through proper merchandising and staging to motivate buyers to buy.

 When using art, don’t fill every wall.
 Have some “negative space” to give the eye a place to rest.
 Restraint calms the eye and gives everything a sense of purpose.
 A blank wall is a great way to increase anticipation, it keeps the buyers interested, and keeps them longing for more.

 Lighting is Important

-“Light” and “bright” are keywords that describe what most home buyers are looking for in their next home.
-To achieve a well-lit room, you need natural light, layered with other light sources (floor lamps, table lamps, pendant lights, reading light, etc.).
-Together, it creates a positive feel and a feeling of warmth to any room which is important when showcasing your home for sale.
+“Light” and “bright” are keywords that describe what most buyers are looking for in their next house.
+To achieve a well-lit room, you need natural light, layered with other sources (floor lamps, table lamps, pendants, reading lights, etc.).
+Together, it creates a positive feel and a feeling of warmth in any room which is important when showcasing your house for sale.